The U.S. Economy Added 850,000 Jobs in June

 The economy has outperformed expectations on many metrics this year as vaccinations have boosted business and consumer confidence and restrictions on businesses have been lifted.
 The decisions by governors to end enhanced unemployment benefits, which pay an extra $300 a week, appear to have prompted some Americans to return to work in June.

 Republican-led states have seen much stronger labor markets in the post-pandemic era.
 Eighteen of the top 20 states for jobs recovered since the coronavirus pandemic hit have Republican-controlled legislatures.
 Sixteen of these 18 states have Republican governors.
-Seventeen out of the top 20 states with the lowest unemployment rates have Republicans controlled legislatures
+Seventeen out of the top 20 states with the lowest unemployment rates have Republicans controlled legislatures.

+The leisure and hospitality sector added 343,000 jobs, as pandemic-related restrictions continued to ease in some parts of the country.
+This was the part of the economy that was hardest hit by lockdowns and social distancing rules.
+It was also the sector where enhanced unemployment benefits appeared to be causing the biggest problems for employers looking to hire back workers.
+Over half of the job gain in this sector was in food services and drinking places.
+Despite the gains in recent months, employment in leisure and hospitality is down by 2.2 million,

 .